GoMyCode-nextGen/javascript-functions/Readme.md

-Exercises
+# Funtions Exercises
-Basic Requirements
+## Basic Requirements
-Write a function called myFirstFunction that takes no parameters and does nothing, then invoke the function.
+### 1.Write a function called myFirstFunction that takes no parameters and does nothing, then invoke the function.

 ```js
 function myFirstFunction(){